|

 from about 6,450 in 1980, to 9,298 in 1987, to about 18,000 in 2001.
 It seems logical to

-assume that if the number of Protestant congregations has grown by 258% between 1980 and
+assume that if the number of Protestant congregations grew significantly between 1980 and

-2001 that the total membership has probably increased by a similar rate of growth.
+2001 that the total membership had probably increased by a similar rate of growth.
 So why

 One possible explanation is that there may have been "a great